stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/github-access/github-access.md

     <div style="text-align:center"><img src="images/pat-permissions.png" /></div>

+    !!! note
-    > Note: Save the token cautiously, you will need this to create a secret.
+        Save the token cautiously, you will need this to create a secret.

 Awesome!
 Let's move to next tutorial and create a Webhook for our pipeline.